 For example, the A1 written test lasts 65 minutes, A2 – 70 minutes, B1 – 150 minutes, B2 – 140 minutes, C1 – 220 minutes, and C2 – 250 minutes.

-The standard written test includes:
+The standard written test includes the following:

 - Vocabulary and grammar (MCQs).